data-driven-detroit/tablecensus/README.md

 # tablecensus

-Defining ACS data pulls with data dictionaries, then the data work is automatic.
+Define American Community Survey data pulls with spreadsheet-based data dictionaries, then the data work is automatic.

 ## Commands